 Next, input the name of the new territory into the corresponding field and then click on “Territory Color” to select the color that will represent the territory on the map.
 To save the territory, click on the “Add” button.

 Once the new territory is created, it is added to the list of all territories on the right side of the screen and displayed on the map in the selected color.
-To learn how to view and edit territories, visit this page.
+Learn how to view and edit territories.

 Repeat the process to create more territories and divide your service area into multiple parts.
-It is recommended to color code your territories and assign an easily identifiable name to each territory (e.g., name of the geographical area, name of the service that is provided in the corresponding territory, etc.).
-To learn how to plan routes with territories, visit this page.
+It is recommended to color-code your territories and assign an easily identifiable name to each territory (e.g., name of the geographical area, name of the service that is provided in the corresponding territory, etc.).
+Learn how to plan routes with territories.